GeoffRepos/random_number_generator/README.md

 # Random Number Generator

-A simple, well-commented Python random number generator.
+A simple Python random number generator.
 Generates integers or floats within a range, with a small CLI and importable functions.

 ## Features
 - Generate a single integer or float